CSP02/Proton/README.md

 # Proton
-A code editor for web.
+A code editor for web(work in progress will release soon).